rybafish/rybafish.github.io/hdbuserstore.md

 The password will be passed in the background automatically.

 The result will be shown in the dialog status line.
-For detailed information, refer to the rybafish.log file.
+For step by step details you may check rybafish.log file.

-You need RybaFish 097 beta vi to use this feature.
+You need RybaFish 0.97 beta vi to use this feature.